punith-kumar-pr/Extraction-and-translation-of-text-from-scripts/README.md

 ---

-Feel free to reach out to the project maintainers via email at `contact@example.com` for any inquiries or support related to the application.
+Feel free to reach out to the project maintainers via email at `punithkumarpr03@gmail.com` or `punikumar2002@gmail.com` for any inquiries or support related to the application.
 We hope you find this application useful and versatile for your text extraction and translation needs!